ente0/RAT/README.md

 <div align="center">

-# RAT: Scan and Analyze
+# RAT: Recon and Analyze
 ### **A comprehensive offensive security framework that automates reconnaissance, scanning, and enumeration phases for penetration testing.**

 </div>